TWInfraTraining/lab-stack/README.md

 sign up and install the tools for CloudFormation and SES.

-The lab stack is created based on a CloudFormation template which is stored in infra_lab.template.
-The lab_stack.sh script however is fairly coupled with this template at the moment.
+The lab stack is created based on a CloudFormation template which is stored in `infra_lab.template`.
+The `lab_stack.sh` script however is fairly coupled with this template at the moment.

-In order to simplify the class for the participants lab_stack.sh will create and upload a hosts file to each of the created machine so they can refer to one another with friendly names like web.part1.com.
-The email sent to the participants will also contain a section that can be pasted into their /etc/hosts.
+In order to simplify the class for the participants `lab_stack.sh` will create and upload a hosts file to each of the created machine so they can refer to one another with friendly names like `web.part1.com`.
+The email sent to the participants will also contain a section that can be pasted into their `/etc/hosts`.

 ## Usage

-Run the following to see the proper ways to use lab_stack.sh
+Run the following to see the proper ways to use `lab_stack.sh`

 ```
 ./lab_stack.sh -h